fbpx

 It is endemic to eastern Australia, from far eastern Victoria northwards, through eastern New South Wales, on the full extent of the coast and into the central tablelands and western slopes, and through to central Queensland.
 It is generally found in warm-temperate rainforest and dry rainforest communities.

-Leaves are compound-paripinnate (with an even number of leaflets) to 20 cm long.
-Individual leaflets – up to 8 per leaf – are to 15 cm long and 5 cm wide, coming off the main leaf axis; dark green elliptic-oblong to ovate-oblong with toothed or entire margins.
+Alectryon spp. can have simple or compound leaves, arranged alternately.
+In this species, leaves are compound-paripinnate (with an even number of leaflets) to 20 cm long.
+Individual leaflets – up to 8 per leaf – are arranged alternately, to 15 cm long and 5 cm wide, coming off the main leaf axis; dark green elliptic-oblong to ovate-oblong with toothed or entire margins.

 Flowers are produced in upper leaf axils, in panicle- or raceme-like groups, to 15 cm long.
 Flowers can be unisexual and bisexual, cream to creamy-green in colour and about 5 mm to 10 mm across.